Gravitational redshift from large-scale structure: nonlinearities, antisymmetries, and the dipole: Introduction

 \section{Introduction}

 The large-scale structure revealed by galaxy surveys discloses important information about how gravity operates on cosmological scales.
 This is possible through three major techniques: redshift-space distortions (RSD)~\cite{Kaiser:1987,Hamilton:1992zz}, baryon acoustic oscillations~\cite{Eisenstein:1998tu,Blake:2003rh,Seo:2003pu}, and weak gravitational lensing~\cite{1991MNRAS.251..600B,1991ApJ...380....1M,1992ApJ...388..272K}.
-Together, these probes form a large part of the science case of galaxy surveys, both past and present~\cite{Peacock:2001gs,SDSS:2005xqv,2dFGRS:2005yhx, Guzzo:2008ac,Beutler:2011hx,Blake:2011en, BOSS:2016wmc,eBOSS:2020yzd,DES:2021wwk,Wright:2025xka,DESI:2025zgx}.
+Together these probes form a large part of the science case of galaxy surveys, both past and present~\cite{Peacock:2001gs,SDSS:2005xqv,2dFGRS:2005yhx, Guzzo:2008ac,Beutler:2011hx,Blake:2011en, BOSS:2016wmc,eBOSS:2020yzd,DES:2021wwk,Wright:2025xka,DESI:2025zgx}.

 In recent years interest has turned to more subtle effects imprinted on large-scale structure.
-One such effect is gravitational redshift, the shift in the frequency of light due to the presence of a gravitational potential (as perceived by an outside observer).
+One such effect is gravitational redshift, the shift in the frequency of light as perceived by an observer outside the gravitational potential from which the light was emitted.
 Like RSD, gravitational redshift distorts the clustering of galaxies in a coherent way.
 But unlike RSD, these distortions are directly sensitive to the time-time component of the metric fluctuation, containing information complementary to that from weak lensing (which is sensitive to a degenerate combination of both time and space components in projection).

-Despite the increasingly large numbers of galaxies and redshifts available to us, isolating the gravitational redshift and accessing this information remains a challenge.
+Despite the increasingly large numbers of galaxies and redshifts available to us, isolating the gravitational redshift and accessing this information still remains a challenge.
 Compared with the Doppler shift, the gravitational redshift is typically smaller by about two orders of magnitude.
 Nevertheless, upcoming surveys put a significant detection within reach.